-Soil tillage is the agricultural preparation of soil by mechanical agitation of various types, such as digging, stirring, and overturning – Wikipedia.
+Soil tillage is the agricultural preparation of soil by mechanical agitation of various types, such as digging, stirring, and overturning the soil – Wikipedia.

 We do not know tillage to increase yields, but rather has negative impacts on food production particularly on our soils in the long-term.
 For the following reasons and elaborations on soil tillage negative effects, we must take a different and positive approach to agriculture and adopt conservation agriculture.